saewootuigim/edklab/README.md

-I reviewed the public site, including the Home, People, Publications, Opportunities, and Contact pages.
-The site is the public website for **Kim Lab at Syracuse University**, led by Assistant Professor Eun-Deok Kim.
-It presents the lab's research, team members, publications, research opportunities, and contact information.
-The site identifies **Python, Django, and Bootstrap** as its main web technologies. ([KimLab][1])

-Here is a README you can add as `README.md`:

 # Kim Lab Website

 This repository contains the Django-based website for the **Kim Lab** at Syracuse University, led by **Eun-Deok Kim**.